Parent Support Groups & More

 Coffee Shop Moms

-We have started meeting in person again!
-Discussion topics and guest speakers vary each month.
+Our moms group is a great way to connect with other foster/adoptive/kinship care moms in the area.
+We gather in person each month and you can also request to join our Coffee Shop Moms Facebook group.
+Discussion topics and guest speakers vary each month at our meetings.
 Training hour certificates are provided.
 No children, please.
 For more information in general or on the location, email firstname.lastname@example.org.
 Our 2021 gatherings are listed below.

-If you are outside of Collin County, contact us so we can connect you with other advocates and ministries in your State and help you move forward!
+If you are outside of Collin County, contact us so we can connect you with other advocates and ministries in your area and help you move forward!

 July 8: La Madeleine at 3625 W. University Dr. in McKinney 6:00 – 8:00

 August 12: La Madeleine at 3625 W. University Dr. in McKinney 6:00 – 8:00 pm

 September 9: La Madeleine at 3625 W. University Dr. in McKinney 6:00 – 8:00 pm